Brunch Chronicles: Joanne

 I experienced religious ecstasy that night… standing a mere few feet away from her.
 If I was any closer, I could lick the sweat off her.
 I could see her crisp facial expressions, the details and texture of her costume, and I would argue at one point we made eye contact for a split second.
 Her musicality never ceases to amaze me, jumping from the stage to the piano, to the guitar.

 To all the people who side-eyed us at the Lady Gaga concert for being extra… I’d like to think we were “just enough,” thank you.

-Peter Nguyen is a contributing writer to Smoke Signals with the ongoing series, “Brunch Chronicles”.
+Peter Nguyen is a contributing writer for BARBARI with the ongoing series, “Brunch Chronicles”.
 Peter is a 29-year-old Gaysian with creative aspirations who sold his soul for a corporate paycheck.
-Self described as a marginally disappointing millennial first-born child to refugee parents of the Vietnam War.
+Self-described as a marginally disappointing millennial first-born child to refugee parents of the Vietnam War.
 He’s a west-coaster turned New Yorker, popper sommelier, voracious eater, aspiring food critic, future benevolent dictator, a serial procrastinator who loves mid-century modern furniture and burgeoning professional dom.
 Peter lives for the stories best told over brunch the morning after.